avantrec/avantrec.github.io/sonoplus/faq.md

 ## Is AirPlay v1 any good?

 While it's true that AirPlay v1 has a mixed reputation, it's quite possible for it to work very well.
-In particular, the AirConnect system installed in SonoPlus allows generous buffering to be configured on both the sending (AirPlay) and receiving (Sonos) streams, to prevent audio dropouts.
+In particular, the AirConnect software used by SonoPlus allows generous buffering to be configured on both the sending (AirPlay) and receiving (Sonos) streams, to prevent audio dropouts.

 {: id="remote-management"}
 ## How is SonoPlus managed and kept up-to-date?
 Is it secure?